Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 Exporting in FIEBDC-2 instead of FIEBDC-3.
 Some modern programs have trouble importing the FIEBDC-2 version.
 Always export in FIEBDC-3 unless the recipient specifically requests another version.

-Not including the cost breakdowns and then needing them.
-If the BC3 arrives without cost breakdowns and the recipient needs them, the export will have to be repeated.
-It is better to include them by default.
+Not including the unit breakdowns and then needing them.
+If the BC3 arrives without unit breakdowns and the recipient needs them, you'll have to repeat the export.
+It's better to always include them by default.

 The generated file is empty or incomplete.
-This can happen if Presto does not have an active license for BC3 export or if there is an error in the project.
+This can happen if Presto doesn't have an active license for BC3 export or if there's an error in the project.
 Check that the license includes the FIEBDC export function and that the project has no structural errors.

 Confusing the .PHZ extension with .BC3.
-The .PHZ file is the Presto project, it is not a BC3.
+The .PHZ file is the Presto project, it isn't a BC3.
 The BC3 is generated after the export process and has the .bc3 extension.
 Never try to import a .PHZ directly into TrowelApp.

-Is there an alternative to Presto that already works natively in BC3?
+Is there an alternative to Presto that already works in BC3 natively?

 Presto is excellent for advanced technical estimating.
-However, it has one important limitation: it is desktop (on premise) software and does not manage the project during execution.
+However, it has one important limitation: it's desktop software (on premise) and it doesn't manage the project during execution.
 Once the project is awarded, the Presto estimate has to be exported to BC3 and imported into another platform for cost control, purchasing and invoicing.

-But if you are looking for a solution that unifies estimating and project management in a single cloud system, TrowelApp also lets you create estimates directly inside the platform, without needing Presto as an intermediate step.
+But if you're looking for a solution that unifies estimating and project management in a single cloud system, TrowelApp also lets you create estimates directly within the platform, without needing Presto as an intermediate step, so you stop depending on manual export for every project.

 Frequently asked questions